 Another advantage of tripods is the possibility of exposure bracketing.
 I rarely use that because modern cameras, especially from Sony® and Nikon®, have a vast dynamic range.
 Just set it to ISO 50, expose mainly for the sky and you’re good.

 For the sake of completeness there is a very low budget solution: The Philopod.
 Basically you substitute the tripod/monopod with a plumb line.
 It’s named after Philippe Hurbain.

 For taking images for Photospheres the camera must be set to “manual”, all images must be taken at the same aperture and ISO.
 The same is not 100% true in regard to exposure but generally it should be fixed, too.

-Contrary to other people I use automatic white balancing because I synchronise that in post processing, it’s more exact and much faster.
+Contrary to other people I use automatic white balancing because I exclusively shoot RAW and synchronise that in post processing, it’s more exact and much faster.

 This is my gear for 360° panoramic photography, of course you won’t need all of this, it’s for different setups:

 - Sony® SLT-A99V

 - Samyang®/Walimex® Pro 8mm 1:3,5 DSLR circular fish-eye